orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 - Intermediate results pending change

-- What does a mapping look like?
-	- Taking an example of `is_surjective` for one step in a mapping.
-Where a generalization would be compositions of surjective mappings.

 - Take as an example vertex mapping of domain to codomain as an example perspective.
 Then "Image" would be a perspective which only sees the codomain (as a set, and unordered, deduplicated - How to represent this?)
 Which is ignorant of the mapping perspective.
 Superpose these two on top of each other?

 - Isomorphism under ignored directions how? - First need a better notion of the structure of a ray